wp-plugins/visual-form-builder/readme.txt

 The jQuery UI Date Picker is a complex and highly configurable plugin.
 By default, Visual Form Builder's date field will use the default options and configuration.

-To use the more complex features of the Date Picker plugin, you will need to:
+To use the more complex features of the Date Picker plugin, [follow this tutorial](http://matthewmuro.com/2012/02/23/how-to-customize-the-date-picker/).

-1. Add a text field using Visual Form Builder
-1. Save the form and use the shortcode to add it to a page
-1. Use your browser to view the HTML source code
-1. Find the text field you want to use and copy the ID (ex: start-date)
-1. Using the above example ID, paste the following into your javascript file: `$( '#start-date' ).datepicker();`
-1. Add and customize the [jQuery UI Date Picker configuration options](http://jqueryui.com/demos/datepicker)

 = How do I translate the field validation text to my language? =